dmannion1972/AXIS-SIP-Flask/README.md

 # AXIS-SIP-Flask

-From simple application to make a call/terminate using an AXIS speaker to call an extension from SIP Server using FreePBX.
+A Flask/Python application demonstrating a simple integration of the APIs using SIP using an AXIS speaker to call an extension from the SIP Server.

 Demo video showing how it works